risk-first/website/estimating/Analogies.md

  - The database you thought would be a good fit, but didn't work.
  - The library you thought would solve your networking problems, but turned out to be unable to work through the firewall.
- - The algorithm that promised to recognise
+ - The algorithm that promised to recognise faces in images only works three times out of four.

 A _very_ famous example of this might be the "Summer Intern Computer Vision" project, outlined by [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) in 1966: